marufhossainkeyas11/Cookie-Vault-Bookmark/README.md

 ## Deploying

 Push to GitHub, enable Pages (serve from the root of `main` or `/docs`), done — it's a fully static site.
-Keep the repo **public** since the card gallery depends on the unauthenticated GitHub API.
+Set up the Cloudflare Worker (see "Rate limits" above) so the Test files gallery doesn't run into the unauthenticated GitHub API limit under real traffic.